UKCloud/documentation/articles/vmware/vmw-how-access-redhat-update-servers.md

 - 32GB disk space / 1 x vCPU / 2GB ram (default, adjust as required)

-You can adjust the VM properties as required and you'll be billed as per the standard VM sizes as described in the UKCloud for VMware Service Definition.
+You can adjust the VM properties as required and you'll be billed as per the standard VM sizes as described in the [*UKCloud Pricing Guide*](https://ukcloud.com/wp-content/uploads/2019/06/ukcloud-pricing-guide-11.0.pdf).
 You will not be billed on additional storage until you reach the 60GiB of provisioned disk space.

 ## Old Red Hat VM templates